 In this example, the crack extends from edge to edge.
 This is considered a broken windshield and should be replaced and therefore disqualified for a repair.

 In this example, there is multiple cracks and not a single long crack, and is disqualified for a repair.
 We recommend a comprehensive windshield replacement.

 In conclusion, deciding on weather to get a windshield crack repair instead of replacement is a little bit tougher call as more damage will be visible, yet a replacement may cause air noise or water leaks if not installed properly.
 Here is my take on it.
-If I had a lease, I would repair it whenever possible and then replace it (only if it has a long crack, as windshield chip repairs are acceptable on a lease return) just before I return the lease so everything is nice a clean for the inspection.
-If I owned a nice car (rather than a lease) I enjoyed and like to keep nice looking, like a newer Mercedes Benz etc, I would replace it only if it had a long crack.
+If I had a lease, I would repair it whenever possible and then replace ( if it has a long crack ) just before the lease return so everything is nice a clean for the inspection.
+If I owned a nice car (rather than a lease) and like to keep it nice looking, I would replace it only if the crack was longer than 12"inches.